orbs-network/orbs-contract-sdk/README.md

 ### Options

-* `start`  - start a local virtual chain over ORBS blockchain network, running on 3 nodes.
+* `start`  - start a local virtual chain over Orbs blockchain network, running on 3 nodes.
 * `deploy` - compile the smart contract with go v10.0 and deploy it on the personal orbs blockchain on your machine.
 * `run`    - gets as arguments `call` or `send`.
 Use
 * `genKeys`- generates a new pair public and private key to sign on the transactions you send or you contract sends.
-             The keys are presented on the cli and stored on your computer on a file named ORBS.KEYS.
-The first key - is the private key, the second is the public key.
+             The keys are presented on the CLI and stored on your computer on a file named ORBS.KEYS.
+The first key is the private key, the second is the public key.

->To ease the work with Gamma, part of the installation a pair of sK & pK are generated to sign the transactions.
+>As part of the installation a pair of sK & pK are generated to sign the transactions.

 ---

 ## Project status

-#### Gamma v0.5 (alpha) feature list
+#### Gamma v0.1 (alpha) feature list

-- Connecting to an in-memory ORBS blockchain with 3 nodes.
+- Connecting to an in-memory Orbs blockchain with 3 nodes.
 - Examples of basic contracts to run & test: token contract & counter contract.
 - Test jason with an example on how to test your owen smart contract easily (just copy and adjust).

-### Gamma v1 - coming next...
+### Gamma v0.5 - coming next...
-- Virtual chain configuration settings
-- Ethereum autonomous swap
+- Ethereum autonomous swap & connector
+- Smart contract SDK - ability to call other smart contract
+- formatted error messages
 - Block explorer APIs
+- Performance improvements

 ## Licence
 MIT